-The training program is a minimum five year duration with conditions to lengthen or shorten the program (please refer to section two of the Regulations for Specialist Surgical Training in Paediatric Surgery).
+The Training Program is a minimum six year duration with conditions to lengthen or shorten the program (please refer to section two of the Regulations for Specialist Surgical Training in Paediatric Surgery).

-Trainees must satisfactorily complete SET1 (incorporating 6 months surgery in general and 6 months paediatrics (see Attachment 4), plus 4 years of Specialist Paediatric Surgical Training in posts accredited by the Royal Australasian College of Surgeons.
+Trainees must satisfactorily complete two years of Specialist General Surgical Training and four years of Specialist Paediatric Surgical Training in posts accredited by the Royal Australasian College of Surgeons.
 Trainees are not required to complete Critical Appraisal Tasks (CATs) or Directed Online Group Studies (DOGS) until completing their Paediatric years of surgical training.
-There are also separate CATs assessment forms for Years one and two of Paediatric Surgery and Years three and four of Paediatric Surgery to factor in Trainee progression for assessment.
+There are also separate CATs assessment forms for Years 1 and 2 of Paediatric Surgery and Years 3 and 4 of Paediatric Surgery to factor in Trainee progression for assessment.